 Jordan Peterson is an Enneagram Type 1 (The Reformer)

 Type 1s carry an internal compass that won't stop pointing toward what should be.
-They see the gap between reality and the ideal.
-And they can't leave it alone.
+They see the gap between reality and the ideal, and they cannot leave it alone.

 What drives them?
-The need to be good.
-To have integrity.
-To fix what's broken.
+The need to be good, to have integrity, to fix what's broken.
 And underneath that drive?
 A terror of being corrupt, defective, or evil.
-The inner critic never sleeps.

 Look at "12 Rules for Life."
-It's not a self-help book.
+It's not self-help.
 It's a moral framework for fighting chaos.
 "Stand up straight with your shoulders back."
 "Tell the truth, or, at least, don't lie."
 These aren't suggestions.
-They're imperatives.
-Commands issued from the Reformer's internal courtroom.
+They're imperatives issued from the Reformer's internal courtroom.

-Where does this come from?
 Type 1s usually learned early that being "good" was the price of acceptance.
-They became the reliable ones.
-The ones who noticed what was wrong and couldn't rest until it was fixed.
-Emma Watson shares this moral intensity, though her causes couldn't be more different from Peterson's.
+They became the reliable ones, the ones who noticed what was wrong and couldn't rest until it was fixed.
+Emma Watson shares this moral intensity, though her causes differ dramatically from Peterson's.

 Jordan Peterson's Upbringing: Forged in the Frozen North

-Peterson was born June 12, 1962, in Edmonton, Alberta, and raised in the small town of Fairview, a place he describes as the "frigid wastelands of Northern Alberta."
+Peterson was born June 12, 1962, in Edmonton, Alberta, raised in Fairview, a place he calls the "frigid wastelands of Northern Alberta."
 His father Walter was a schoolteacher, his mother Beverley a librarian.
+Rural Alberta in the 1960s and 70s meant long winters and prairie stoicism, conditions that demand responsibility simply to survive.

-A pivotal influence came from an unexpected source: Sandy Notley, his school librarian and mother of future Alberta NDP leader Rachel Notley.
-She introduced young Jordan to Aleksandr Solzhenitsyn, Aldous Huxley, George Orwell, and Ayn Rand, authors who all grappled with totalitarianism, individual responsibility, and the corruption of ideology.
+The pivotal influence came from an unexpected source: Sandy Notley, his school librarian.
+She introduced young Jordan to Solzhenitsyn, Huxley, Orwell, and Rand, all writers grappling with totalitarianism and the corruption of ideology.

 "I developed a profound concern about the Cold War and the looming threat of nuclear catastrophe," Peterson has said about his teenage years.
 This wasn't casual worry.
 It became an obsession that shaped his entire intellectual trajectory.

-Interestingly, Peterson worked for the New Democratic Party (a left-wing Canadian party) throughout his teens.
-But at 18, he quit, disillusioned.
-This early pattern, passionate commitment followed by principled departure when his values were violated, would repeat throughout his life.
+Here's the pattern to notice: Peterson worked for the New Democratic Party (a left-wing Canadian party) throughout his teens.
+At 18, he quit, disillusioned.
+Passionate commitment followed by principled departure when his values were violated.
+This would repeat throughout his life.

-He pursued political science and psychology at the University of Alberta, eventually earning his PhD from McGill University.
-His early academic work focused on alcoholism and aggression, but his true intellectual passion was always the big questions: Why do people become evil?
-What makes societies collapse into totalitarianism?
+He pursued political science and psychology at the University of Alberta, eventually earning his PhD in clinical psychology from McGill.
+His academic work focused on alcoholism and aggression, but his true passion was always the big questions: Why do people become evil?
+What makes societies collapse?
 How should individuals live?

 Jordan Peterson's Rise to Fame: The Professor Who Said No

-For decades, Peterson was a respected but obscure psychology professor, first at Harvard, then the University of Toronto.
-His 1999 book "Maps of Meaning" explored how belief systems structure human behavior.
+For decades, Peterson was a respected but obscure psychology professor, first at Harvard (1993-1998), then the University of Toronto.
+He maintained a clinical practice and worked as an executive coach for senior partners at major law firms.
+His 1999 book "Maps of Meaning" explored how belief systems structure behavior.
 Dense.
 Scholarly.
-Mostly ignored outside academia.
+Mostly ignored.

+Then came 2016.
 The Canadian government introduced Bill C-16, adding gender identity and expression to the Canadian Human Rights Act.
 Peterson saw something others missed: the government wasn't just protecting a group.
-It was mandating speech.
-Telling citizens what they must say, not just what they couldn't.
+It was mandating speech, telling citizens what they must say, not just what they couldn't.

 "I'm not going to cede the linguistic territory to radical leftists.
 I'm not using their words."

 That YouTube video went viral.
-And Peterson wasn't calculating political advantage, he was drawing a moral line.
-Compelled speech represented everything he'd spent his career warning about: the first step toward the totalitarian systems that had haunted him since adolescence.
+Peterson wasn't calculating political advantage.
+He was drawing a moral line.
+Compelled speech represented everything he'd spent his career warning about: the first step toward totalitarianism.

 Protests followed.
 Media attacks.
 Threats to his position.
-But so did something else: millions of people, particularly young men, who finally heard someone articulating a moral framework they'd been desperate for.
+But also something else: millions of people, particularly young men, who finally heard someone articulating a moral framework they'd been desperate for.

 "12 Rules for Life" dropped in 2018.
 Ten million copies sold.
-The obscure professor became one of the most polarizing public intellectuals alive.
+The obscure professor became one of the most polarizing figures alive.

 Jordan Peterson's Personality: The Reformer's Inner World